Installation¶

 uv pip install caliscope

-Installation may take a moment as some dependencies are large, but uv's performance makes this process significantly faster than traditional tools.
+Installation may take a moment as some dependencies are large.

 5. Launch from the command line¶